acquitelol/raytracer/README.md

   </table>
 </div>

-> These dragons have 1,742,612 triangles each!
-That means the scenes contain 3,485,224 triangles!
+> These dragons have 871,306 triangles each!
+That means the scenes each contain 1,742,612 triangles!

 ### ♡ **Why does this exist?**